 Electrical Engineering Major Admissions and Requirements

-Admission to full major status is determined by academic performance as a pre-major and other factors.
+Application information is below.
+Admission to full major status is determined by academic performance as a pre-major as well as other factors including an application questionnaire about the applicant's experience, motivation, and goals.
 Admission to the major is competitive.
 Neither completion of the prerequisites nor attainment of any specific GPA guarantees admission.
 For specific admissions questions, contact the Pre-major Advisor

-Students must obtain at least a C- in the following courses and an overall GPA in them of 2.0 or higher to be considered.
-AP scores are converted to GPA as follows: 5 = A; 4 = B; 3 = C. Decisions are based primarily on cumulative GPA in the prerequisite courses, but successful completion of other required Major courses, GPA in the major, and overall GPA are also considerations.
+Students must obtain a C- or above in the following courses and an overall GPA of 2.0 or higher to be considered.
+AP scores are converted to GPA as follows: 5 = A; 4 = B; 3 = C. Decisions are based primarily on cumulative GPA in the prerequisite courses, however successful completion of other required Major courses, GPA in the major, and overall GPA are also considerations.
 The required coursework is the same for both the Energy and the Electronics Concentrations.

 - EE 110 - Intro to Electrical Engineering*